gpuweb/gpuweb/proposals/atomic-64-min-max.md

 **Metal**:
-* Metal 2.4 for all OS
+* Metal 2.4 for all OSx

+Metal is very restrictive on support for atomic 64.
+It restricts all operations to simply max/min of the c++ uint64_t.
+For a complete summary see 6.15.4.6 Atomic Modify Functions (64 Bits).

 According to the Metal
 [feature table](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf), this